ArminH93/caeli/README.md

 # Caeli

-Caeli is a weather application for Android and iOS with a nice design and font
+Caeli is a weather application for Android and iOS with a nice design and nice font

 ## Built With